coredns/coredns.io/content/plugins/kubernetes.md

 ## Federation

-The *kubernetes* middleware can be used in conjunction with the *federation* middleware.
+The *kubernetes* plugin can be used in conjunction with the *federation* plugin.
 Using this feature enables serving federated domains from the kubernetes clusters.

     cluster.local {